jchatel/quickmail-next-docs/deliverability/deliverability-ai.md

 # How to remove email accounts from Smart Sending Groups?

-To remove email accounts to smart sending groups, navigate to Channels and select your preferred email accounts.
+To remove email accounts to smart sending groups, navigate to the Email page and select your preferred email accounts.
 Then, click on the three horizontal dots and click the color of your preferred smart sending group twice.
 Once an X icon appears, hit "Apply".

 The color will disappear afterwards in the Smart sending groups column.